pichotweb/quake/README.md

 ## Execution

-To start the development server, use the following command:
+To start the development server, use the following command:0
 ```bash
 ./bin/dev
 ```